-The winner gets a direct entry to the BLAST World Final 2022 and each team is awarded a USD $5,000 bonus on each group stage win.
+The winner gets a direct entry to IEM Cologne 2023.
+Each team is also awarded a USD $5,000 bonus on each group stage win.

 Having registered with any or more of the above-listed CS:Go ESL Pro League betting sites that are available in your location, you will now need to access to betting markets for the tournament.

 This generally involves visiting the esports section at your chosen sportsbook.
 Choose CS:Go and look for the ESL Pro League, where you should see a market for an outright winner and group stage betting.